How to estimate drywall costs: Drywall estimating template

 Measure square footage

-Our findings show that when figuring out how much material you need for drywall installation, the first thing you should do is measure the total square footage of the areas where the drywall will be installed.
+Our findings show that how much material you need for drywall installation depends on the total square footage of the areas where the drywall will be installed.
 This may include walls and ceilings.

-Measuring square footage is also a good time to check out the area for any obstacles, such as any electrical work or plumbing that may get in your way.
+When you measure square footage, check the area for any obstacles, such as electrical work or plumbing, that may get in your way.

-If the job is drywall repair, then you have to measure the area where you will be either filling in with joint compound or installing a new piece of drywall sheet.
+If the job is drywall repair, then you have to measure the area where you will be either filling in with a joint compound or installing a new drywall sheet.

 Many ask, “How many square feet does a sheet of drywall cover?”, and this depends on the size of drywall sheet.
 A 4 x 8 sheet covers 34 square feet and a 4 x 12 sheet covers 48 square feet.